How we use information about you

 - records of any treatment you have received from us

-This information is held solely for the purposes of maintaining your care.
+This information is held solely for the purposes of maintaining your care and records are retained in accordance with NHS guidelines.
 Shropdoc does not have access to your general health records; those are held by your own GP.
 In some circumstances your GP may choose to provide us with specific information that will be helpful to us in the event that you may require our service out of hours, for example palliative care patients receiving ongoing treatment.

 When you contact Shropdoc the information that you give, and details of treatment we give, is recorded electronically.
 This record is then sent via a secure electronic method to your own GP practice the next working day.
 This is so they know you have contacted our service and the clinical details of your contact can be included in your general health records.